Spanish version

 2. Why Did Rosa Help Sofía?

-For Latin American migrants in Spain, helping compatriots (paisanos) from the same country is considered as a normal thing to do with a sense of duty.
+For Latin American migrants in Spain, helping a compatriot (a paisano) from the same country isn't charity.
+It's closer to a reflex.

-When Rosa first arrived in Venezuela earlier, someone must have also helped her.
-Now she helps Sofia.
+When Rosa first arrived years earlier, someone probably helped her too.
+Now it's her turn.

-Unlike the US where "Latino" identity exists, in Spain people identify by nationality: Venezuelan, Colombian, Ecuadorian.
-Spanish census doesn't even have a "Latino" category.
+Unlike in the US, where "Latino" functions as a broad identity, in Spain people identify by nationality: Venezuelan, Colombian, Ecuadorian.
+The Spanish census doesn't even have a "Latino" category.

 3. Sofía's New Home: Madrid